 Thanks to income from oil and gas, Baku is a modern capital city with decent public transport and is generally safe.
 There are some risks of petty theft in crowds or bars, and tourists can be a target of drink spiking and other scams (see above) in Western-style bars and nightclubs.
 Be extra vigilant on a night out.

 Maybe the most dangerous part of being in Baku is the traffic.
 Many Azerbaijanis drive very fast and without much regard for the rules of the road.
 If you’re a pedestrian, be wary of vehicles when you’re near a road and especially when you’re crossing.
 When in doubt, follow the lead of the locals.

-Driving in Baku can be challenging: quite a lot of traffic, fast drivers, and pedestrians who don’t pay much attention.
+Driving in Baku can be challenging.
+There is lots of traffic, fast drivers, and pedestrians don’t pay much attention.